Dartmouth College: Rankings

 Dartmouth was ranked 12th among undergraduate programs at national universities by U.S. News & World Report in its 2022 rankings.
 U.S. News also ranked the school 3rd best for veterans, tied for 5th best in undergraduate teaching, and 7th for "best value" national universities.
 Dartmouth's undergraduate teaching was previously ranked 1st by U.S. News for five years in a row (2009–2013).
 Dartmouth College is accredited by the New England Commission of Higher Education.

 In Forbes 2019 rankings of 650 universities, liberal arts colleges and service academies, Dartmouth ranked 10th overall and 10th in research universities.
 In the Forbes 2018 "grateful graduate" rankings, Dartmouth came in first for the second year in a row.

 The 2021 Academic Ranking of World Universities ranked Dartmouth among the 90–110th best universities in the nation.
-However, this specific ranking has drawn criticism from scholars for not adequately adjusting for the size of an institution, which leads to larger institutions ranking above smaller ones like Dartmouth.

 Admissions

 Undergraduate admission to Dartmouth College is characterized by the Carnegie Foundation and U.S. News & World Report as "most selective".
 The Princeton Review, in its 2024 edition, gave the university an admissions selectivity rating of 99 out of 99.